Mouse Spider - Scotophaeus blackwalli

 In southern Britain they are found in gardens and houses.
 In the north they are found mainly indoors.

-It doesn't create a web, instead it wanders about in search of prey - usually at night.
-It feeds on small insects and "creepy-crawlies".
+This species does not create a web, instead it wanders about in search of prey - usually at night.
+It is an ambush predator that feeds on small insects.

 Widespread and fairly common in England and Wales, fewer records from Scotland.